 These camps are eco-friendly and off-the-grid but still offer creature comforts.
 Old fashioned Donkey Boilers provide hot water; solar lanterns and candles provided light, there are gas stoves for cooking and a communal freezer at the Info Hut where you can refreeze your ice blocks for your cooler box.
 With the exception of the Bush Buck Suite, all the venues have waterless composting toilets which are a step up from the traditional long drop.

-The Forest Camp: Private, tented accommodation and the privilege of having this unique and beautiful forest venue all to yourself.
-Accommodates 4 guests with 2 tented units with twin beds in each, linen and towels provided.
+The Forest Camp provides guests with private, tented accommodation and the privilege of having this unique and beautiful forest venue all to themselves.
+The camp accommodates 4 guests with in its two tented units with twin beds in each with linen and towels provided.
 The large tipi tent lends itself as a recreational area; it has a double bed (no bedding) and room for an extra 3-4 camping mattresses if extra guests prefer not to erect their own tents.
 An open air shower, basin and composting toilet add to the forest experience.
 There is also a well-equipped indoor / outdoor kitchen with gas stove and outdoor fireplace.

-Old Olive Cabin: Situated near to an ancient Wild Olive tree (over 800 years old) and offers a wonderful opportunity to retreat to tranquility and enchantment in the Platbos Forest.
-This off-grid cabin can sleep 4 people; has a bedroom with double bed and sleeper couch (bedding provided) in the open plan kitchen / lounge area.
-The kitchen is well-equipped with pots, pans, cutlery and crockery and double gas plate for cooking.
+The Old Olive Cabin is situated near to an ancient Wild Olive tree (over 800 years old) and offers a wonderful opportunity to retreat to tranquility and enchantment in the Platbos Forest.
+This off-grid cabin can sleep 4 people as it has a bedroom with double bed and a sleeper couch (bedding provided) in the open plan kitchen / lounge area.
+The kitchen is well equipped with pots, pans, cutlery and crockery and double gas plate for cooking.
 There is both an indoor and outdoor fireplace and a braai grid is provided.
-The open-air shower looks out onto a stately white stinkwood tree and is an experience all on its own.
+The open air shower looks out onto a stately white stinkwood tree and is an experience all on its own.
 This is an ideal getaway for couples or small family of four.

-Honey Bee Suite: Private, tented accommodation beneath the canopy of the enchanting Platbos Forest.
+The Honey Bee Suite offers private, tented accommodation beneath the canopy of the enchanting Platbos Forest.
 The bedroom has a double bed with mosquito net, linen and towels; and its walls are canvas blinds that can be rolled up to become immersed in this unique and beautiful forest venue.
-The Honey Bee Suite caters for 2 people and has a fully-equipped kitchen, bathroom with open-air shower and outdoor fireplace with braai grid.
+The Honey Bee Suite caters for 2 people and has a fully equipped kitchen, bathroom with open air shower and an outdoor fireplace with braai grid.

-Bush Buck Suite: Private forest accommodation for 2 guests to enjoy glamping at its finest.
-The open-plan bedroom / sitting room / kitchen has a double bed with linen and towels provided, indoor fire place, a well-equipped kitchen as well as a braai grid for the outdoor fireplace.
+The Bush Buck Suite offers private forest accommodation for 2 guests to enjoy glamping at its finest.
+The open plan bedroom / sitting room / kitchen has a double bed with linen and towels provided, indoor fire place and a well equipped kitchen as well as a braai grid for the outdoor fireplace.
 The front walls of the suite are canvas blinds that can be rolled up as desired.
-The bathroom has an open-air shower, wash stand and basin and a flush toilet.
+The bathroom has an open air shower, wash stand and basin and a flush toilet.